elementary/website/docs/code/getting-started.md

 		this.withdraw_notification ("notify-test");
 	});
 -->
-And that's it!

 Very easy right?
-Now let's compile and run your app again.
-Click on the buttons, first on the Show, then Update.
+Let's compile and run your app again.
+Click on the buttons, first on "Show", then "Replace".
 See how the text on your notification changes without making a new one appear?

 ###Priority  {#priority}
-Notifications also have something called priority.
-In elementary OS, when a notification is set as "urgent" it will stay on the screen until either the user interacts with it, or you withdraw it.
-Let's make our notification urgent!
-To do so all you have to do is add the following line before the `this.send_notification ()` function
+Notifications also have priority.
+When a notification is set as `URGENT` it will stay on the screen until either the user interacts with it, or you withdraw it.
+To make an urgent notification, add the following line before the `this.send_notification ()` function

 	notification.set_priority (NotificationPriority.URGENT);

-URGENT notifications though should really only be used on the most extreme of cases.
-For example, here in elementary we use them for telling the user that his battery is about to run out, or when a printing job failed.
-There are also [other notification priorities](http://valadoc.org/#!api=gio-2.0/GLib.NotificationPriority).
-In elementary OS Loki, notifications with priority set to LOW are skipped from the notifications indicator.
+`URGENT` notifications should really only be used on the most extreme cases.
+There are also [other notification priorities](http://valadoc.org/#!api=gio-2.0/GLib.NotificationPriority); Notifications with `LOW` priority, for example, are skipped from the notifications indicator.

 ## Review {#notifications-review}
 Let's review what all we've learned:

 - We learned what `Gtk.Application` is and how to make a subclass of it.
 - We built an app that sends and updates notifications.
-- We learned about some advanced notification features such as priority and setting an icon
+- We also learned about other notification features like setting an icon and a notification's priority.

-Sounds like a lot!
-But as you could see, sending notifications is very easy thanks to Gtk.Application.
-If you need some further reading on all notifications have to offer, you can always check out it's [valadoc documentation](http://valadoc.org/#!api=gio-2.0/GLib.Notification).
+As you could see, sending notifications is very easy thanks to `Gtk.Application`.
+If you need some further reading on notifications, Check out the page about `Glib.Notification` in [Valadoc](http://valadoc.org/#!api=gio-2.0/GLib.Notification).

 #### Next Page: [Reference](/docs/code/reference) {.text-right}